 T. Markus Funk is a partner at Perkins Coie.
-Prior to entering private practice, he for ten years served as a federal prosecutor in Chicago, and for two years led the efforts of the U.S. Department of Justice (DOJ) and U.S. State Department to establish the rule of law in post-conflict Kosovo.
-Both the State Department and DOJ awarded Mr. Funk their highest service distinctions.
+Before entering private practice, he served as a federal prosecutor in Chicago for ten years and for two years was the USDOJ Section Chief in post-conflict Kosovo.
+Both the State Department and DOJ awarded Mr. Funk their highest service distinctions (the Attorney General's Award and the Superior Honor Award, respectively).

 Mr. Funk was formerly a law clerk to Chief U.S. District Judge Catherine D. Perry (St. Louis) and the Hon.
 Morris S. Arnold (U.S. Court of Appeals for the Eighth Circuit).
-He taught criminal and international law at, among other places, the University of Oxford, University of Chicago Law School, Northwestern University School of Law, and the U.S. Department of Justice's National Advocacy Center.
+He taught criminal and international law at, among other places, the University of Oxford (where he was awarded his PhD in Law), the University of Chicago Law School, the University of Colorado-Boulder, Northwestern University School of Law, and the DOJ's National Advocacy Center.

-Mr. Funk has authored numerous books, book chapters, and articles on international law and litigation, including The Kosovo Trial Skills Manual (U.S. Department of Justice 2007), Victims' Rights and Advocacy at the International Criminal Court (Oxford University Press 2010), The Haiti Trial Skills Manual (American Bar Association 2011), and Child Exploitation and Trafficking: Examining the Global Challenges and U.S. Responses (co-authored with the Hon.
-Virginia M. Kendall; Rowman & Littlefield 2012).
-He can be reached at MFunk@ perkinscoie.com.
+Mr. Funk has authored numerous books, book chapters, and articles on international law and litigation, including The Kosovo Trial Skills Manual (U.S. Department of Justice 2007), Victims' Rights and Advocacy at the International Criminal Court (Oxford University Press 2010), The Haiti Trial Skills Manual (American Bar Association 2011), Child Exploitation and Trafficking: Examining the Global Challenges and U.S. Responses (co-authored with the Hon.
+Virginia M. Kendall; Rowman & Littlefield 2012), Rethinking Self-Defence: The 'Ancient Right's' Rationale Disentangled (Bloomsbury/Hart Publishing 2021), and From Baksheesh to Bribery: Understanding the Global Fight Against Corruption and Graft (co-authored with Andrew S. Boutros; Oxford University Press 2019).
+He can be reached at mfunk@perkinscoie.com.